 Inquirers, Applicants and Candidates for Ministry

-Financial counseling has been shown to be an effective way to improve personal financial well-being.
+Financial counseling is an effective way to improve personal financial wellness.
 Those who have participated in financial counseling have incurred less educational debt, decreased their already-incurred educational debt more rapidly, increased their credit scores, paid off their consumer debt more rapidly, lessened their financial anxiety and achieved overall greater financial health.

 Lutheran Social Service Financial Counseling